 All leather is not created equal.
 Low quality leather can be scratched and marred the first time you unpack your saddle from the box.
 Leather can also be made from cows that have been frolicking around thornbushes all their lives, resulting in a hide that is veined.
 The leather of a saddle should be top-quality that is smooth, yet thick and durable.

 Not all our manufacturers make their own trees.
-If they don't, we make sure their tree supplier is well-known, tried & tested.4.
-Seating and skirting should be straight on tree - not askew.
+If they don't, we make sure their tree supplier is well-known, tried & tested.

 A common place where low-quality saddles show their mistakes is in the stitching.
 It takes skill to make all the stitching straight and to start and end the stitching correctly.
-We make sure it's not sloppily done.6.
-Seat should sit tight on tree - no air pockets or bunching up.
+We make sure it's not sloppily done.

 Quality leather dyes well, but that too takes skill.
-Do it incorrectly, and the dye looks like a bad paint job waiting to rub off on your pants.8.
-Synthetic saddles should be made of Cordura - not vinyl.
+Do it incorrectly, and the dye looks like a bad paint job waiting to rub off on your pants.

 There's nothing worse than getting ready to mount your horse and wondering if the rigging is going to hold.
-The saddle hardware should feel like it's going to take a beating and not budge.10.
-Company has to stand behind their product.
+The saddle hardware should feel like it's going to take a beating and not budge.

 We know you expect us to stand behind our products.
 We expect the same of each of our manufacturers.
 Saddles should be built to last--they're not decorations.
 And when they're made well, there's no reason not to stand behind them.
 Most of our manufacturers stand behind their products with warranties.
 We appreciate that and know you do too.